Magnetic levitation: Uses

-Known uses of magnetic levitation include maglev trains, contactless melting, magnetic bearings and for product display purposes.
-Moreover, recently magnetic levitation has been approached in the field of microrobotics.
+Known uses of magnetic levitation include maglev trains, contactless melting, magnetic bearings, and for product display purposes.
+Moreover, recently magnetic levitation has been approached in the field of microbotics.

 Maglev transportation

 Maglev, or magnetic levitation, is a system of transportation that suspends, guides and propels vehicles, predominantly trains, using magnetic levitation from a very large number of magnets for lift and propulsion.
 This method has the potential to be faster, quieter and smoother than wheeled mass transit systems.
 The technology has the potential to exceed 6,400 km/h (4,000 mi/h) if deployed in an evacuated tunnel.
 If not deployed in an evacuated tube the power needed for levitation is usually not a particularly large percentage and most of the power needed is used to overcome air drag, as with any other high speed train.

-Some maglev Hyperloop prototype vehicles are being developed as part of the Hyperloop pod competition in 2015–2016, and are expected to make initial test runs in an evacuated tube later in 2016.

 The highest recorded speed of a maglev train is 603 kilometers per hour (374.69 mph), achieved in Japan on 21 April 2015; 28.2 km/h faster than the conventional TGV speed record.
 Maglev trains exist and are planned across the world.
 Notable projects in Asia include Central Japan Railway Company's superconducting maglev train and Shanghai's maglev train, the oldest commercial maglev still in operation.
 Elsewhere, various projects have been considered across Europe and Northeast Maglev aims to overhaul North America's Northeast Corridor with JR Central's SCMaglev technology.